jrpotter/notebook/notes/c23/storage.md

 %%ANKI
 Basic
-Consider the following translation unit.
+Consider the following TU.
 What is the value of `x` at line 1?
 ```c
 void foo() {
   int z = 0;  // Line 1